benjamin-heasly/geffenlab-ephys-pipeline/cortex-user-setup.md

 If you're working from a Windows machine in the lab, it will be useful to set up [WSL](https://learn.microsoft.com/en-us/windows/wsl/install) first.
 "WSL" stands for "Windows Subsystem for Linux".
 It's a Windows feature that provides a full Linux environment running within and alongside Windows.

 Working from a Linux environment will have some advantages:
- - The local and cortex environments and command languages will be similar.
+ - The local and cortex environments and command languages will be the same.
  - You'll be able run interactive programs like Phy with the processing and data on cortex, but the windows appearing on your local machine.

 To install WSL find Windows Powershell in the task bar, open a Powershell window, and type: